ahmohbati/SecOn/PF_RING.md

 #### Setup ####

-Setup will automatically ask you how many PF\_RING instances (IDS engine processes) you'd like for Snort/Suricata and Bro (assuming you have multiple cores) and will tell you how to adjust after the fact.
+If you have multiple CPU cores, Setup will automatically ask you how many PF\_RING instances you'd like for Snort/Suricata (IDS engine processes) and Bro and will tell you how to adjust after the fact.

 #### Tuning ####